sindresorhus/LaunchAtLogin-Legacy/readme.md

 # LaunchAtLogin

-> Add "Launch at Login" functionality to your macOS app in seconds
+> Add “Launch at Login” functionality to your macOS app in seconds

 It's usually quite a [convoluted and error-prone process](before-after.md) to add this. **No more!**

-This package works with both sandboxed and non-sandboxed apps and it's App Store compatible and used in my [Lungo](https://blog.sindresorhus.com/lungo-b364a6c2745f) and [Battery Indicator](https://sindresorhus.com/battery-indicator) apps.
+This package works with both sandboxed and non-sandboxed apps and it's App Store compatible and used in apps like [Dato](https://sindresorhus.com/dato), [Lungo](https://sindresorhus.com/lungo), and [Battery Indicator](https://sindresorhus.com/battery-indicator).

-*You might also find my [`create-dmg`](https://github.com/sindresorhus/create-dmg) project useful if you're publishing your app outside the App Store.*

 ## Requirements